romaingd/ICLR_2018/03-Huang-2018-Multi_scale_dense_networks.md

 <br>

+* Two main tasks:
 	* **Anytime prediction** : the network can be forced to output a prediction at any given point in time.
 	* **Budgeted batch classification** : a fixed computational budget is shared across a large set of examples, and can be spent unevenly between easy and hard examples.

 <br>